Skip advert

 Tyre-pressure sensor warning

 Since 2014, it has been mandatory for manufacturers to fit tyre-pressure monitoring systems (TPMS) to their new cars in the EU.
-These clever systems monitor the amount of air in the tyres and can detect a drop in pressure.
+This system monitors the amount of air in the tyres and can detect a drop in pressure.
+If it does detect a drop, it will let the driver know by illuminating the tyre-pressure sensor warning light – symbolised as an exclamation mark within a flat tyre.

-If it does detect a drop, it will let the driver know by illuminating the tyre-pressure sensor warning light.
-This is important, because low tyre pressures can adversely affect braking and cornering and a sudden drop in pressure can cause a dangerous blow-out at high speed.
+This is important, because low tyre pressures can adversely affect braking and cornering, and a sudden drop in pressure can cause a dangerous blow-out at high speed.
 If the TPMS system alerts you to low pressure, you’ll need to check and inflate the tyre.
-If it has an obvious puncture, you’ll need to change the wheel or use a puncture repair kit.
+If it has an obvious puncture, you’ll have to change the wheel or use a puncture repair kit.

 Traction-control warning light

 You’ll most commonly see your car’s traction-control warning light when the wheels lose grip, usually in the rain or snow.
 It gives a visual indication that you’re close to the limit of grip.
 If it’s on constantly, it usually means it’s deactivated – either by a fault or by you switching the system off.
-If it’s the former, you’ll need to get the system checked, if it’s the latter, you should switch the system back on – check your car’s manual to find out how to do so.
+If it’s the former, you’ll need to get the system checked, if it’s the latter, we recommend that you switch the system back on – check your car’s manual to find out how to do so.

 Glow plug warning light (diesels only)